 - Leveraging of multiple paradigms and perspectives to inform decision-making for the collective good

-The specialty serves those who wish to teach, develop programs, or manage programs for adult learners in college or non-college settings, or those who already work in this field but want to improve their practice and advance.
-This includes those who are interested in:
+The PACE program serves those who wish to teach, develop programs, or manage programs for adult learners in college or non-college settings, or those who already work in this field but want to improve their practice and advance.
+We offer themes of study in:

 - Student services